margarethogg/sg_brand_guide/brand_guidelines/06_color_fields_and_patterns.md

-#COLOR FIELDS
+#COLOR FIELDS & PATTERNS

+##SWASHES

 An unexpected element to our brand is the use of angles within our layouts.
 Angled color fields emphasize movement and drive our audience through the content of our pages.
 A slice of one of our [brand gradients](brand_guidelines/05_color.md#gradients) can be used to call out a testimonial or specialist image and energize the viewer.
+We call these slices of emphasized color Swashes.

 Angles are also used to separate content within our layouts.
-Standard angles include 4˚, 8˚, and 16˚, but some variation is allowed.
+Standard angles include 4&deg;, 8&deg;, and 16&deg;, but some variation is allowed.
 Dense text should not be used over colorful gradient fields.
 When starting a new copy-heavy section use White, Light Gray, or one of our more neutral brand colors.

 <section class="images one-up example">
     <figure>